iag-geo/geomesa-tools/aws_emr_installer/readme.md

 ### Step 2 - Install GeoMesa

 On MacOS or Linux:
-1. Edit *copy_files_and_login.sh* to set the IP address of the master server and the full path to your EC2 key pair's pem file
+1. Edit *copy_files_and_login.sh* to set the IP address of the master server and the full path to your EC2 key pair's pem file on your local machine
-1. Open your preferred command line tool and run *copy_files_and_login.sh*
+1. Open your preferred command line tool and run *copy_files_and_login.sh* to copy the required files and log into the master server
 1. Run `. ~/install-geomesa.sh`
 1. Wait 8-10 mins and check the on-screen log for success